garrynicholas/BMI-Calculator-Java/README.md

 4. Find your downloaded file
 5. Run the program

-## Inspiration
+## References
-This project was inspired by the following resources:
+This project was inspired/references by the following resources:

 * JavaTpoint - BMI Calculator in Java
 * Baeldung - Java Body Mass Index Calculator